-However, research conducted in Copenhagen and published in the Journal of the American College of Cardiology in 2015 indicates that low intensity exercise is more beneficial for living longer than high intensity exercise.
+However, research conducted in Copenhagen and published in the J American College of Cardiology in 2015 indicates that low intensity exercise is more beneficial for living longer than high intensity exercise.

 Further research is probably needed to identify the optimum intensity of exercise to increase longevity.
 However, it seems that both low and high intensity exercise usually increase your chances of living longer.

 England's Chief Medical Officer Sally Davies commented: "Physical activity offers huge benefits and these studies back what we already know - that doing a little bit of physical activity each day brings health benefits and a sedentary lifestyle carries additional risks."